redhat-cop/cloud.gcp_ops/README.md

   ansible-test sanity
 ```

+#### Integration Tests

-Integration tests require real GCP credentials that must be provided to ansible-test.
-To run integration tests locally using service account credentials:
+Integration tests require GCP credentials that must be provided to ansible-test.
+To authenticate using service account credentials:

 1. [Create a service account key](https://support.google.com/cloud/answer/6158849?hl=en&ref_topic=6262490#serviceaccounts&zippy=%2Cservice-accounts) in the GCP console and save the json cred file.
 2. Create the file `tests/integration/cloud-config-gcp.ini` containing the following: